mikewest/internetdrafts/first-party-cookies/draft.md

 ## "Same-site" and "cross-site" Requests  {#same-site-requests}

-A request is "same-site" if it's target's URI's origin's registrable domain is an exact match for the request's initiator's "site for cookies", and "cross-site" otherwise.
+A request is "same-site" if its target's URI's origin's registrable domain is an exact match for the request's initiator's "site for cookies", and "cross-site" otherwise.
 To be more precise, for a given request ("request"), the following algorithm returns `same-site` or `cross-site`: